screwdriver-cd/guide/docs/about/appendix/domain.md

 ### Workflow

-Workflow is the order that [jobs] will execute in after a successful [build] of the `main` job on the default branch.
+Workflow is the order that [jobs] will execute in after a successful [build] of the `main` job.
+The `main` job will always run first.
 Jobs can be executed in parallel, series, or a combination of the two to allow for all possibilities.
 Workflow must contain all defined jobs in the pipeline.

 All jobs executed in a given workflow share: